Texas A&M tops South Carolina for first SEC crown

 No. 8 MARYLAND 62, NORTHWESTERN 50

-EVANSTON, Ill. — Mimi Collins had 18 points and 10 rebounds to help Maryland beat Northwestern, clinching a share of its third consecutive Big Ten regular-season title.
+EVANSTON, Ill. — Mimi Collins had 18 points and 10 rebounds to help Maryland beat Northwestern.

-The Terrapins (19-2, 15-1 Big Ten) can win an outright Big Ten championship with either a win at Michigan on Thursday or an Indiana loss to Iowa on Wednesday.
+Diamond Miller also finished with a double-double, scoring 17 points and adding 10 rebounds for the Terrapins (19-2, 15-1 Big Ten)

 Veronica Burton scored 15 points and Lindsey Pulliam added 13 for Northwestern (13-6, 11-6).